CH-UICH-UI

 Deployment

-This guide covers the recommended production topology:
+This section covers the recommended self-hosted production topology:

 • VM2: ch-ui server (web app/API/gateway)